byomkesh03/Book-Landing-Page/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please submit an issue or create a pull request.
 Make sure to follow the existing code style and guidelines.

+## Acknowledgments

+This landing page website is a pixel-perfect representation of a Figma design